Tpan1039-ui/TemPL/README.md

 If you find this repository useful, please consider citing this paper:
 ```
 @misc{tan2023templ,
-      title={TemPL: A Novel Deep Learning Model for Zero-Shot Prediction of Protein Stability and Activity Based on Temperature-Guided Language Modeling},
+      title={Engineering Enhanced Stability and Activity in Proteins through a Novel Temperature-Guided Language Modeling.},
       author={Pan Tan and Mingchen Li and Liang Zhang and Zhiqiang Hu and Liang Hong},
       year={2023},
       eprint={2304.03780},